msegeya/openpowerquality.github.io/src/technology/g1-pilot-study.md

 <img src="../images/opqhub-home.png" class="center-block img-responsive">

-This page illustrates the many of the basic features of the G1 service: display of event data, map-based viewing of events, and ITEC characterization.
+This page illustrates the many of the basic features of the G1 service: display of event data, map-based viewing of events, and ITIC characterization.
 The "Display" pane allows the user to filter the displayed events by a variety of criteria.
 In addition, the default values and other displays in the home page provide useful summary statistics about the range of values contained in the database.
 For example,

   * Frequency varies from approximately 59 Hz to 61 Hz (rounded to integer values).
   * Voltage varies from 90 to 140 V.